Back to all

 Two numbers that Brighton drivers should be aware of are the GVWR and the GCWR.
 These codes are usually imprinted on the inside of the driver's side door.
 GVWR stands for gross vehicle weight rating.
 Take GVWR and subtract the total weight of the vehicle, and you have the maximum weight the vehicle can safely carry in passengers and cargo.
 GCWR stands for Gross Combined Weight Rating.
 Take that number, subtract the weight of the tow vehicle and the trailer, and you have the maximum weight of passengers and cargo that the tow vehicle and trailer together can safely carry.

 This may seem a bit complicated, but you ignore these ratings at your own peril.
-If you haul or tow loads over the maximum ratings around Michigan, you become liable in event of an accident.
+If you haul or tow loads over the maximum ratings around MI, you become liable in event of an accident.

 Local Brighton laws require that safety chains be attached when towing a trailer.
-Some Michigan jurisdictions may require trailer brakes as well.
+Some MI jurisdictions may require trailer brakes as well.
 Others mandate trailer brakes only in certain situations.
 If you are going to tow a trailer, you should find out the local Brighton laws regarding trailer brakes and hitches, as well as weight and length restrictions.

-To tow safely, Michigan drivers also need the proper tires on the tow vehicle.
+To tow safely, MI drivers also need the proper tires on the tow vehicle.
 Tires need to be in good condition with adequate tread, and they need to have a load rating high enough to handle the weight of the trailer.
 Your trained Spartan Tire Brighton tire professional can help you select the right tire to use when towing around Brighton.

 Your 's owner's manual is your primary source for auto advice regarding towing since it is specific to your vehicle.
 Be sure to read it carefully before doing any towing.
 And as always, keep your preventive maintenance up-to-date, and practice good car care to ensure the safety of your vehicle on the road—especially when pulling a trailer.